joppe/blog/app/data/posts/module-loader-for-google-maps.md

 ## Introduction

-When I wanted to use [Google Maps](https://developers.google.com/maps/documentation/javascript/3.exp/reference) in an es6 project, I ran into the problem that I didn't knew how to include the script.
+When I wanted to use [Google Maps](https://developers.google.com/maps/documentation/javascript/3.exp/reference) in an es6 project, I ran into the problem that I didn't know how to include the script.
-This is because when you include the script (`https://maps.googleapis.com/maps/api/js`) it does not provide all the JavaScript directly, it creates a couple of new script tags that load other JavaScript files.
-When all these scripts are loaded a callback function is called that indicates that Google Maps is ready to use.
-The name of the callback function that is called can be set by defining it as a get parameter in the request for the initial script e.g. `https://maps.googleapis.com/maps/api/js?callback=foo`, when the script is ready, the function `foo` will be called.
+When you include the script (`https://maps.googleapis.com/maps/api/js`), it does not provide all the JavaScript directly, it creates a couple of new script tags that load other JavaScript files.
+When all these scripts are loaded, a callback function is called that indicates that Google Maps is ready to use.
+The name of that callback function can be set by defining it as a GET parameter in the request for the initial script e.g. `https://maps.googleapis.com/maps/api/js?callback=foo`.
+When the script is ready, the function `foo` will be called.
 Luckily it is possible to define custom loaders in es6.
 SystemJS supports all of these features and makes it easy to make custom loaders for specific scripts by creating plugins.